Laboratory

 Fertility and Family Dynamics

 The Laboratory of Demographic Data has been actively engaged in developing online databases for population-level fertility data, activities that started in 2007 and have been continuing ever since.
 Work involves the implementation of data processing procedures and the development of important methodological solutions to problems stemming from the varying quality and structure of original data.
 The Laboratory currently maintains two fertility databases: the Human Fertility Database (HFD) and the Human Fertility Collection (HFC).
-The HFD, which went online in September 2009 (www.humanfertility.org), provides a range of detailed and reliable cohort and period fertility indicators for developed countries produced from high-quality raw data on birth counts and population exposures after rigorous checks.
-The HFC, released online in August 2013 (www.fertilitydata.org), publishes ready-to-use fertility rates collected from a variety of external sources (such as statistical offices, research institutes, and individual researchers) with no or very minimal adjustment, and it aims at global coverage.
+The HFD provides a range of detailed and reliable cohort and period fertility indicators for developed countries, produced from high-quality raw data on birth counts and population exposures after rigorous checks.
+The HFC has been designed to supplement the HFD and publishes ready-to-use fertility rates collected from a variety of external sources (such as statistical offices, research institutes, and individual researchers) with no or very minimal adjustment, and it aims at global coverage.

-Prior to 2007, a large share of the Laboratory’s work on family and fertility dynamics was related to the implementation of the Generations and Gender Programme (GGP), with GGP-related commitments now accomplished.
-However, the Laboratory continues contributing to the maintenance of the Harmonized Union and Fertility Histories generated on the basis of the GGP data.
+From 2002 to 2007, a large share of the Laboratory’s work on family and fertility dynamics was related to the implementation of the Generations and Gender Programme (GGP), with GGP-related commitments now accomplished.
+However, the Laboratory continued contributing to the maintenance of Harmonized Union and Fertility Histories, generated on the basis of the GGP data, until the end of 2020.

-Apart from maintaining the fertility databases, the Laboratory’s activities in this research area include a number of studies investigating fertility and family formation patterns and using both individual- and population-level data for developed countries.
+Apart from maintaining the fertility databases, the Laboratory’s activities in this research area include a number of studies investigating fertility and family formation patterns, using both individual- and population-level data for developed countries.
+Following the outbreak of the coronavirus, fertility research in the Laboratory has centered on pandemic-caused short-term fertility fluctuations and consequences of the COVID-19 pandemic for fertility trends in the long run.

 Research Keywords: